sogko/pecker-docs/_getting_started/how-is-pecker-different-from-other-build-tools.md

 We also try to ensure that Pecker would play nice with other web technologies.
 At the end of the day, we want to help you achieve productivity, not hinder it.

-This means that you can use Pecker alongside/integrated into your own build pipeline, letting **Pecker handle assets management** and letting your build tool preparing your application.
+This means that you can use Pecker alongside/integrated into your own build pipeline, letting **Pecker handle assets management** and letting your build tool do what they do best for your application.

-*(Heck, if Broccoli turns out to be a better build tool, Pecker might use it to some capacity.)*